Qudit-native measurement protocol for dynamical correlations using Hadamard tests: Acknowledgements

-This project has received funding from: the European Union’s Horizon Europe research and innovation programme under grant agreement No 101080086 NeQST, the European Union under NextGenerationEU PRIN 2022 Prot. n.
-2022ATM8FY (CUP: E53D23002240006), the Italian Ministry of University and Research (MUR) through the FARE grant for the project DAVNE (Grant R20PEX7Y3A), the National Recovery and Resilience Plan (NRRP), Mission 4 Component 2 Investment 1.4 - Call for tender No. 1031 of 17/06/2022 of Italian Ministry for University and Research funded by the European Union – NextGenerationEU (proj. nr.
-CN\_00000013), and Project DYNAMITE QUANTERA2\_00056 funded by the Ministry of University and Research through the ERANET COFUND QuantERA II – 2021 call and co-funded by the European Union (H2020, GA No 101017733).
-This work has benefited from Q@TN, the joint lab between University of Trento, FBK—Fondazione Bruno Kessler, INFN—National Institute for Nuclear Physics, and CNR—National Research Council.
-We acknowledge support by Provincia Autonoma di Trento.
-P.P.P. acknowledges also support from the “Secretaria d’Universitats i Recerca del Departament de Recerca i Universitats de la Generalitat de Catalunya” under grant 2024 FI-3 00390, as well as the European Social Fund Plus.
+This project received funding from the European Union’s Horizon Europe research and innovation programme under Grant Agreement No. 101080086 NeQST, the European Union under NextGenerationEU PRIN 2022 Prot. n.
+2022ATM8FY (CUP: E53D23002240006), the Italian Ministry of University and Research (MUR) through the FARE grant for the project DAVNE (Grant No. R20PEX7Y3A), the National Recovery and Resilience Plan (NRRP), Mission 4 Component 2 Investment 1.4 - Call for tender No. 1031 of the Italian Ministry for University and Research funded by the European Union – NextGenerationEU (Project No. CN\_00000013), and Project DYNAMITE QUANTERA2\_00056 funded by the Ministry of University and Research through the ERANET COFUND QuantERA II – 2021 call and co-funded by the European Union (H2020, Grant Agreement No. 101017733).
+This work benefited from Q@TN, the joint laboratory between the University of Trento, Fondazione Bruno Kessler (FBK), National Institute for Nuclear Physics (INFN), and National Research Council (CNR).
+We acknowledge support from Provincia Autonoma di Trento.
+P.P.P. also acknowledges support from the “Secretaria d’Universitats i Recerca del Departament de Recerca i Universitats de la Generalitat de Catalunya” under Grant No. 2024 FI-3 00390, as well as the European Social Fund Plus.

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union, the European Commission, or the Italian Ministry of University and Research.
 Neither the European Union nor the granting authority can be held responsible for them.